Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 ## Verifiable Audit Record

 Services can opt in to create a _verification audit record_ from the _verifiable presentation request_ and corresponding _verifiable presentation_.
 This exists as a record and a corresponding anchor.
-The record should be stored by the application, and the anchor should be registered on chain and stored with the record.
+The record should be stored by the dapp backend (e.g. in a database), and the anchor should be registered on chain.
+The transacton hash of the anchor registration should be stored along the record.

 ```ts
 const uuid: string = ...;